frikkfossdal/Vespidae/developLog/README.md

 It might make sense to have infill as a separate action.
 I'm putting this down as a todo note.

 Explore how the infill component works together with the offset component.
-Infill should really be based on the inner of the offseted polygons.
+Infill should really be based on the inner of the offset polygons.
 Not a big problem but annoying.
 Not really sure how this could be fixed though without having metadata.

 Ok finally have sort of working grouping of infill.
 I'll document tomorrow.

+# 2904_2022

+Quick note to self about the new infill function.
+I think its better if I change the dictionaries value type to List of polylines instead of *one* polyline that I just keep adding lines to.
+Or maybe not.
+I nearly worked it our with the current hack.
+Seems like this is dependent on the shape of the geometry.
+It needs some more work but I'm close.
+Here are some unsolved todos:

+- Infill only accepts single polygon?
+Investigate.
+- Fix flipping of polylines when linking clipped lines together.
+I think the solution lies in changing the data type as described above.
+- Fix additive solver.
+Its missing travel moves generation.
+Keep in mind the opportunity you have now that everything is organized onto neat layers.
+- Test the gcode!